locnnil/workshop/docs/tutorial/index.rst

 that takes you on a tour
 of the essential |project_markup| activities.

 Here, you will put into practice all major steps in the life cycle of a *workshop*, from defining and launching it to using it with your project and deleting it.
 The commands you're about to run comprise the majority of your daily needs with |project_markup|.

+Refer to the
+:ref:`explanation <exp_index>`
-Refer to the :ref:`explanation <exp_index>` if you need a more descriptive overview.
-For comprehensive details, see the :ref:`reference
+if you need a more descriptive overview.
+For comprehensive details, explore the
+:ref:`reference <ref_workshop_cli>`.
-<ref_workshop_cli>`.
-Finally, see the :ref:`how-to guides <howto_index>` if
+Finally, see the
+:ref:`how-to guides <howto_index>`
-you're looking for advanced practical steps.
+if you're looking for advanced practical steps.

 .. attention::